ajay100/mdwguide/Coach/Solutions/Challenge4/README.md

 **Step 2 - Set up and configure data source**
 Open and configure Click Stream Generator application found [here](https://github.com/alexkarasek/ClickStreamGenerator).
 You will need to provide your host name and shared access policy key in the appsettings.json file.
+(Note: If you do not have Visual Studio or Visual Studio Code configured on your local machine, you may want to complete this step by installing Visual Studio on your new SQL Server VM)

 **Step 3 - Create Azure Data Lake Storage Account** Create a new ADLS Gen 2 storage account (or new folder in existing storage account) in your Resource Group.
 This will be used as the backend storage for Delta Lake tables created in subsequent steps.